 Border Patrol Supervisors Association

-Over the years, the BPSA has grown from a small group of fewer than 100 members to a nationwide organization representing supervisors across all 20 Border Patrol sectors, including DC Headquarters.
-While the San Diego Sector remains our largest base, we proudly serve members from coast to coast.
-Our volunteer Executive Board works tirelessly to ensure that dues to the PORAC Legal Defense Fund (LDF) remain current, safeguarding uninterrupted legal protection for our members.
+Over the years, the BPSA has grown from a small group of fewer than 100 members to a nationwide organization representing supervisors across all 20 Border Patrol sectors, including Headquarters in Washington, D.C.
+While San Diego Sector remains our largest base, we proudly serve members from coast to coast.
+Our volunteer Executive Board works tirelessly to ensure that PORAC Legal Defense Fund (LDF) dues remain current, ensuring uninterrupted legal protection for our members.

-Beyond legal defense and advocacy, the BPSA supports its members through annual scholarships, community engagement, and a festive Christmas event featuring a raffle to bring our community together.
+In addition to legal defense and legislative advocacy, the BPSA supports its members through annual scholarships, community involvement, and our popular Christmas event, which features a raffle and fosters community connection.

-As an organization built on trust, service, and advocacy, the BPSA remains dedicated to supporting our members.
-If you have any questions or would like to discuss how the BPSA can assist, please reach out to us at usbpsasecretary@gmail.com.
+Built on trust, service, and relentless advocacy, the BPSA is committed to standing with our members every step of the way.
+If you have questions or wish to learn more about how BPSA can support you, please contact us at usbpsasecretary@gmail.com.

 5/6/2022 to 7/1/2022